 The party that placed the call on hold MUST be the one to take it off hold.
-To take a call off hold, an UPDATE(resume) is sent.
-An UPDATE(resume) is an UPDATE(hold) message with the SDP description of the call being reinstated.
+To take a call off hold, a re-INVITE(resume) or an UPDATE(resume) is sent.
+A re-INVITE/UPDATE(resume) is a re-INVITE/UPDATE(hold) message with the SDP description of the call being reinstated.
 Note that if this SDP has changed from the pre-hold SDP then QoS may have to be renegotiated.
 It is consequently RECOMMENDED that the pre-hold SDP be reused for the resumed session.

-The format of the INVITE message sent by the initiating endpoint (CMS_I) and the requirements on the header fields checked at the receiving endpoint (CMS_R) are as follows:
+The format of the re-INVITE or UPDATE message sent by the initiating endpoint (CMS_I) and the requirements on the header fields checked at the receiving endpoint (CMS_R) are as follows:

 UPDATE(Resume) (CMS i -> CMS r) Header: Requirements On CMS I for Message Generation Requirements On CMS R for Message Checking

 UPDATE URI SIP/2.0 As described in 7.3.

 Via: As described in 6.20.42.

 From: As described in 6.12.

 То:

 Call-ID:

 CSeq:

 Max-Forwards: As defined in 6.12.

 Content- Type: MUST be present and MUST contain "application/SDP".

 Content-Length: As defined in 6.20.14.

 An empty line (CRLF) MUST be present between the headers and the message body.

 v=

 0=

 s=

 c= MUST be present.
-SHOULD be same as the last SDP
+SHOULD be same as the last SDP sent before

-b= sent before the UPDATE(hold).
+b= the re-INVITE/UPDATE(hold).

 t=

 a=

 m=

 The CMS_R sends a 200-OK with an SDP description to CMS_I.
 Note that if this SDP has changed from the pre-hold SDP then QoS may have to be renegotiated.
 It is consequently RECOMMENDED that the pre-hold SDP be reused for the resumed session.
 Note that this only resumes the media stream in one direction.
-If CMS_R had held the media stream as well, CMS_R MAY decide to return resume SDP as well, however it SHOULD NOT automatically do this in response to an UPDATE(resume).
+If CMS_R had held the media stream as well, CMS_R MAY decide to return resume SDP as well, however it SHOULD NOT automatically do this in response to a re-INVITE(resume) or an UPDATE(resume).